- English Proficiency Requirement

 To apply for admission as a non-degree student, visit the Enrolment Services website.
 Students admitted as degree students to the Faculty and who transferred to other universities should re-register if they wish to return to the Faculty.
 The home university may still require a valid Letter of Permission in order to assess studies done at the University of Toronto for transfer credit.

 Applicants with a Bachelor of Arts or Bachelor of Science or equivalent from another university who wish to complete a second undergraduate degree in the Daniels Faculty may apply for admission to a second degree program.
 It is not possible to complete a second undergraduate degree in the same field as the first degree.
-Those who are admitted will be granted a maximum of one year of transfer credit (5 full credit courses): four at the 100-level and one at the 200-level.
+Those who are admitted will be granted a maximum of one year of transfer credit (5.0 credits): four at the 100-level and one at the 200-level.
 Before applying, external candidates are urged to determine whether a second degree is actually required for their purposes; for example, a "make-up" year as a non-degree student may satisfy admission requirements for a graduate program.
 Students who have completed post-secondary studies are required to apply for on-admission transfer credit.
 For admission and application information, visit the Enrolment Services website.

 Students with valid Letters of Permission from other accredited North American universities who have not been officially admitted to the Daniels Faculty may register as visiting students at Daniels, taking courses for transfer credit at their home university.
 Non-degree visiting student registration does not imply acceptance as either a student proceeding towards a degree or a non-degree student.
 Students will receive grade point averages and status as outlined in the "Rules and Regulations" section of this Calendar, and will have the consequences of these applied to them (e.g., probation and suspension for poor academic performance).
 Students must observe Faculty policies, including the prohibition on repeating a successfully completed (passed) course.
 For application information and deadlines, check www.daniels.utoronto.ca or email firstname.lastname@example.org.